heuberg/myconvert/docs/README.md

 ## Usage
 Conversion definitions are stored in XML files in the app's external storage directory (something like Android/data/com.github.heuberg.myconversion/files/).
 The app loads all XML files in this directory at startup time.
 For first time usage you have to put some conversion definition files there.
 ## Conversion definitions
-You can find conversion definition files here (coming soon) or you *duplicate* the default converion (which creates an according file) and edit it via *Edit mode* or an appropriate XML-editor.
+You can find conversion definition files [here](definitions.md) or you *duplicate* the default converion (which creates an according file) and edit it via *Edit mode* or an appropriate XML-editor.
 Check out existing files to find out how to define new conversions.
 ### Example of a simple conversion definition
 ```xml
     <?xml version="1.0" encoding="UTF-8"?>